offbynull/learn/Math/input/input.md

     index_values.reverse()
     ```

-    ..., so for the string string 572, the index values would be...
+    ..., so for the string 572, the index values would be...

     ```
     _ _ _